 In the past, OSAP fully deducted most financial resources available to current and former youth in care when determining OSAP entitlement.
 Recent changes allow them to retain the following before there is any reduction in student loans:

-- up to \$3,500 in scholarships and bursaries - the full value of RESPs, but only if they - were established by Children's Aid Societies all OCBE funds.
+- up to \$3,500 in scholarships and bursaries - the full value of RESPs, but only if they were established by Children's Aid Societies - · all OCBE funds. - Extended Care and Maintenance payments starting in September 2011.

 9. Disability Benefits